Royan: Destruction

 During World War II, two German forts defended the Gironde estuary: Gironde Mündung Nord (to the north, at Royan) and Gironde Mündung Süd (to the south, at La Pointe de Grave).
 These constituted one of the last pockets of Third Reich resistance along the Atlantic coast of France, well after the liberation of the rest of the country.
 A force of some 350 heavy bombers of the Royal Air Force (RAF) bombed Royan in two raids conducted in the early hours of 5 January 1945, destroying the town.
 Four Lancaster heavy bombers were shot down; no aircrew survived.
 Two other bombers also crashed after colliding.
 The raid was ordered by Supreme Headquarters Allied Expeditionary Force (SHAEF), which had been told that the only people left in Royan were Germans and collaborators.
 Responsibility for this raid is generally attributed to General de Larminat of the Free French Forces.

+After the bombing of the French city of Royan on 5 January 1945, because of inadequate intelligence details transferred to RAF, US Air Force General Ralph Royce was removed from the European theater of operations by Supreme Allied Commander Dwight D. Eisenhower.

 The Allied operation against the German forces on the island of Oléron and at the mouth of the Gironde estuary began with a general naval bombardment on 15 April 1945, some 10 months after D-Day.
 For five days, the American naval task force assisted the French ground forces with naval bombardment and aerial reconnaissance in the assault on Royan and the Pointe de Grave area at the mouth of the Gironde.
 American B-17 Flying Fortress and B-24 Liberator aircraft carried out aerial bombing missions, including extensive and pioneering use of napalm, finishing the destruction of 5 January.

-The first bombing raids killed over 1,000 civilians and only 23 German soldiers.
-When the Americans returned later and used napalm, they destroyed the entire town and killed another 1,700 civilians.
+The first (RAF) bombing raids on 5th January 1945 killed about 500 civilians and wounded about 1,000 for only 23 German soldiers casualties.
+When the US Air Force bombers returned later to Royan on 15th April 1945 (only 3 weeks before Nazi Germany surrendered) and used napalm, they destroyed the entire town for, once more, mainly French civilian casualties.

 Blandford writes, "There was a Free French commander with the U.S. Seventh Army outside Royan, who was not informed until too late.
 The message was in French and the American signalman could not understand it.
 It took four hours to get it translated".

 Howard Zinn, author of A People's History of the United States, was one of many bombardiers who participated in the World War II attacks on Royan.
 He later wrote of the bombardment.